 YCSC was founded by Phil Matero based on his strong belief that all young people, regardless of their circumstances, should have access to a quality education that would prepare them to counter social inequalities and realize their full potential.
 The School, which is accredited by the Western Association of Schools and Colleges (WASC) and authorized by the Inyo County Superintendent of Schools, was launched by and continues to be supported by the national organization YouthBuild USA in response to California YouthBuild programs’ need for a robust high school diploma based education option for their students (as opposed to the traditional GED route taken by many YouthBuild programs.)

 YCSC first opened its doors in September of 2008 to 265 students at three YouthBuild program sites in Los Angeles County.
 At the end of the school year, 57 students graduated.
-By 2010, YouthBuild Charter School of California Central had formed to incorporate sites outside of Los Angeles, to a total of eleven school sites across Los Angeles, Fresno, Riverside and San Bernardino Counties and graduating 380 students at the end of the school year.
-Now in its sixth year, YCSC has nineteen school sites with over 2,000 students enrolled and over 600 expected to graduate at the end of the school year.
+By 2010, YouthBuild Charter School of California had expanded to incorporate YouthBuild programs outside of Los Angeles, to a total of eleven school sites across Los Angeles, Fresno, Riverside and San Bernardino Counties and graduating 380 students at the end of the school year.
+Now entering its tenth year, YCSC has twenty school sites with over 1,000 students enrolled.
+Over 4,000 young people have graduated from YouthBuild Charter School of California since the school’s opening.
 YouthBuild Charter School continues to grow as a response to the drop-out, push-out epidemic in large urban areas and where traditional public schools are failing the youth of the community.

 Authentic Education Through Community Action